 In a situation where an employer throws both a Summer barbecue costing £60 per head and a Christmas party costing £100 per head, the total cost of both annual functions exceeds the £150 threshold and as such they cannot both qualify for the exemption.
 However, as the cost per head for each event was less than £150, the most tax efficient option would be to exempt the £100 per head Christmas party and tax the benefit of the £60 per head Summer barbecue.

 As it is often the case that businesses have more than one department and operate in more than one location, it may not be practical to hold a single function.
 The exemption still applies as long as an event is open to all employees in any one particular location or that all employees can attend one departmental event.
 This should be distinguished from a situation where the company throws a Christmas party for its directors, regardless of the costs per head, as this is clearly not open to all staff and so the full cost of the benefit would be chargeable on the directors.

 It therefore stands to reason that any purely one-off events, occurring at Christmastime or otherwise would not qualify for exemption.

-As we are continuing to face the challenges of the pandemic, employers may wish to hold a virtual Christmas event which would also be covered by the exemption noted above.
+With the continuing trend for hybrid working, employers may alternatively wish to hold a virtual Christmas event, such as were common during the pandemic, which would also be covered by the exemption noted above.
 However, in addition to this and to help the event go with a bang, employers may choose to provide employees with a Christmas food and drink hamper or a non-cash voucher which could be covered by the trivial benefits rule.

 An employee trivial benefit is exempt from tax provided it is not provided for services performed, is non-contractual and has a VAT inclusive cost of up to £50 but beware, as is the case for annual parties, if the cost of the benefit exceeds £50, the whole benefit is taxed.